-- The degree of EE for a firm is an empirical question.

-- Economic exposure is difficult to measure.
+- The degree of EE for a firm is an empirical question. - Economic exposure is difficult to measure. - We can use accounting data (EAT changes) or financial/economic data (returns) to measure EE.
+Economists like economic-based measures.

-- To measure EE, we can use:

-- Accounting data (EAT changes)

-- Financial/economic data (returns).
-(What economists like to use.)

 Measuring Economic Exposure